-'She was so good, if I'd taken the pressure off her for a second she would've submitted me, she was world class...
+She was so good, if I'd taken the pressure off her for a second she would've submitted me, she was world class...
 I knew she's probably one of the best grapplers in the UK, if not Europe.
-And she submitted every guy in my category, so I had to go in and batter her, and I did!'
+And she submitted every guy in my category, so I had to go in and batter her, and I did!
+(Interview, Andy, 30)

-(Interview with Andy, 30)

 Describing his opponent not as a 'girl' or a 'woman', but rather as a 'great athlete', Andy revealed that his experience had taught him to see his opponent as fellow competitor first and female second.
 In doing so, he could take pride in his victory, boasting about 'battering' one of the best grapplers in the UK.
-This changing definition of the female sparring partner is echoed by Jack, a senior instructor in kung fu, as he recalled the events of his earlier training career:
+Jack, a senior instructor in kung fu, echoes this changing definition of the female sparring partner as he recalls the events of his earlier training career:

-'Because of the context that we were in, doing martial arts, I just didn't see it as hitting a girl, you see it as hitting another martial artist...
-Once I'd learned about (women's) abilities it was different.
+Because of the context that we were in, doing martial arts, I just didn't see it as hitting a girl, you see it as hitting another martial artist...
+Once I'd learned about [women's] abilities it was different.
 I fought against a girl I knew and it didn't make any difference to me personally that she was female because I knew what she was capable of.
 If I didn't take her seriously, treat her the same, she'd kick me in the head, she'd hurt me...
-(This experience) forces you to look at women differently.'
+[This experience] forces you to look at women differently.
+(Interview, Jack, 34)

-(Interview with Jack, 34)

-Ultimately then, treating women as 'the same' as male opponents would result from men's exposure to the abilities of female training partners and competitors, and through a concurrent realization that 'even if women are not as strong as men in absolute terms, they can still be formidable opponents' (Roth and Basow 2004, 254).
+Ultimately, then, treating women as 'the same' as male opponents would result from men's exposure to the abilities of female training partners and competitors, and through a concurrent realization that 'even if women are not as strong as men in absolute terms, they can still be formidable opponents' (Roth and Basow 2004, 254).
 A signal moment in the 'subversive' value of mixed-sex sport, this replacement of the primary indentifying label of 'female' with that of 'martial artist' signifies the disassociation of the exclusive links between masculinity, men and fighting prowess, showing that men are beginning to see women as potential physical equals in the context of physical combat (McDonagh and Pappano 2008).
-Hitting women follows from this, and in light of these changing subjectivities and re-workings of gender propriety, it takes on a completely different set of meanings to those implied by male chivalry and paternalism.
-Hitting women, then, becomes the physical expression of men's re-worked gender habitus, forged through the shared histories of men and women learning how to fight together, and therein learning to engage with one another outside of the bounds of typical, patriarchal gender norms.
+Hitting women follows from this, and in light of these changing subjectivities and reworkings of gender propriety, it takes on a completely different set of meanings to those implied by male chivalry and paternalism.
+Hitting women, then, becomes the physical expression of men's reworked gender habitus, forged through the shared histories of men and women learning how to fight together, and therein learning to engage with one another outside of the bounds of typical, patriarchal gender norms.

-Concluding Thoughts: Theorising Habitus, Subversion and Reflexivity in Martial Arts
+Concluding Thoughts: Theorizing Habitus, Subversion and Reflexivity in Martial Arts